CovertLab/vEcoli/README.md

 > attempt to follow the same instructions after setting up
 > [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install).

+> **Note:** The instructions to set up the model on Sherlock are different and documented
+> under the "Sherlock" sub-heading in the "Workflows" documentation page.

 pyenv lets you install and switch between multiple Python releases and multiple "virtual environments", each with its own pip packages.
 Using pyenv, create a virtual environment and install Python 3.11.3.
 For a tutorial on how to install pyenv and other dependencies,